-Capturing the Landscape: Plein-Air Painting Workshops
+Capturing the Landscape: Plein-Air Painting Workshop

-Join acclaimed artist and educator Carol Fabricatore for the first in a three-part seasonal plein-air painting series.
+Join acclaimed artist and educator Carol Fabricatore for the final program in a three-part seasonal plein-air painting series.
 Learn the Impressionist practice of painting from life, capturing light, movement, and atmosphere outdoors in real time.
 Deepen your connection to the Hudson River’s natural beauty and artistic legacy.
 Inspired by Childe Hassam’s Summer Sea, Isles of Shoals, on loan from the Toledo Museum of Art.

 Advance registration is highly recommended.
 All fine art materials are provided.
+Please note, in the event of rain, the program will be held in the Greene Education Center.

-Saturday, May 30, 2026, 11am–1pm & 2–4pm
+Saturday, June 27, 2026, 11am–1pm & 2–4pm

 Theme: Summer Energy & River Movement